amananku26/Ofline-Todo-App/README.md

 ###### Ofline-Todo-App

 - User Can Add Todo List With Hashtags
+- Press Return Key to add todo in List
+- Press Return Key to update todo in List
 - Able to toggle the specific list "? done : notdone"
 - can deleted the todo list
 - can edit the list if it is not completed